Rembrandt Research Project

-The Rembrandt Research Project (RRP) was an initiative of the Nederlandse Organisatie voor Wetenschappelijk Onderzoek (NWO), which is the Netherlands Organization for Scientific Research.
+The Rembrandt Research Project (RRP) was an initiative of the Dutch Research Council (NWO).
 Its purpose was to organize and categorize research on Rembrandt van Rijn, with the aim of discovering new facts about this Dutch Golden Age painter and his studio.
 The project started in 1968 and was sponsored by NWO until 1998.
 Research continued until 2014.
 It was the authority on Rembrandt and had the final say in whether a painting is genuine.
 The documentation generated by the project was transferred to the Netherlands Institute for Art History and renamed the Rembrandt Database.

 Results

 As a result of the project, which analyzed documentation, techniques, and forensic research on Rembrandt paintings from his early years in Leiden until his death, the number of signed Rembrandt self-portraits around the world has been reduced by half.
 Also, more paintings have been attributed to students working in the Rembrandt studio, and more has been discovered about the ways in which the students worked.
-Recently, period copies of Rembrandt paintings are being studied for clues as to whether certain copies were factory-style pieces for visiting functionaries.
+Toward the end of the project period copies of Rembrandt paintings were being studied for clues as to whether certain copies were factory-style pieces for visiting functionaries.
 Rembrandt's work was in high demand for decades, and he managed to keep productivity up while also keeping his prices high by enforcing strict quality control on the work done in his studio.

 The project's six-volume publication, A Corpus of Rembrandt Paintings, is considered the definitive authority by all auction houses and dealers who work with works by Rembrandt and his studio.
 The research project has proved invaluable to art historians, and the lack of such a project for other prominent Dutch painters such as Frans Hals is felt sorely by museums and collectors trying to acquire the same sort of stamp of approval on their paintings.
 However, the project has also initiated debate about the feasibility of conclusive attribution, particularly for painters who were associated with one or more workshops.